-Poole enters her first season as head coach for Lees-McRae softball.
+Poole enters her second season as head coach for Lees-McRae softball.

 “It’s bittersweet as Coach (Merritt) Yackey helped build our program and was a trusted friend to all in the athletic department and campus community, however, with Jaclin, we have a seamless transition,” praised McPhail.
 “She was a stellar student-athlete in our region, has played professionally in Europe and has spent time with our young women over the course of the last year.”